 The extra spiky ones are best in snow (and you’ll definitely need to remove them before going indoors).
 You can also get ones with smaller lugs and some with chains – these are more useful if you’re going from street to shop or campsite to inside the shower block.

 Every camper needs a good headtorch, and Petzl make the best.
 Many of their torches will also fit into the neat Noctilight.
 It’s designed to turn your headtorch into a little lantern.
 You can even turn it on and off when the box is closed.
-Ingenious and less than £15 (torch extra).
+Ingenious and only around a tenner (torch extra).

 Although, we don’t like plastic stuff, Lego is a bit different because it’s usually kept for generations rather than being ditched after one play.
 There are some fun Lego and Duplo sets with a camping theme so you can get the kids in the spirit in time for your next trip.

-Most sophisticated of the bunch is the Lego Creator Vacation Getaways.
+Most sophisticated of the bunch is the Lego Creator Vacation Getaways shown above.
 You can rebuild the motorhome to become a cruiser or a summer cottage and the detailed interiors are soooo exciting!
 Plus don’t forget that there’s a brick-built bear about to nick your sausages off the barbecue.
-Around £70, though!
+Around £80, though!

 The Lego Great City Vehicles van and caravan set costs around £35.